cliffeby/DuckpinV001/README.md

 Equally difficult for me was version control and keeping everything synched.
 Discipline with git and GitHub was always lacking but I tried to make it work.
 With three local repos (desktop, RPI at the lane, and RPI at home) and the GitHub remote, I used Appendix B to keep synched.

 Along the way, I added the ability to use Remote Desktop and SSH from my desktop to use the RPI or access the RPI’s SDCard storage.
 The only drawback is that neither remote process provides direct camera images on the remote desktop.
-As shown here, OpenCV using Remote Desktop and the waitKey command to break the loop will generate an image on the remote.
+As shown here, OpenCV, using Remote Desktop and the waitKey command to break the loop, will generate an image on the remote.

 ```Python
 import cv2